drbean/curriculum/conversation/environment/slides.md

 Upload a file under your own name, if you want to be sure Dr Bean won't make a mistake with your grade.

+## Recording 3 of 12--problem/solution

+Ask your partner questions about the issues on p 48.
+Drug trafficking, improving children's health, keeping parks clean, and reducing unemployment

+30 seconds.
+Each person must ask his/her questions and answer 2 questions from their partner.

+This is the 3rd of 12 conversations.
+They are worth 40 percent of your grade.

+Identify yourself clearly.
+Say, "I'm John."

+## Uploading files

+If you can't find your partner, do it with someone else, and upload the file.
+And send a message to Dr Bean.
+And/or add a submission comment when you upload the file.

+Each person in your group can upload a file, if you can't find your partner and you do it with someone else.

+Remember to add the extension, .mp3, .m4a, etc to the end of the file you upload, so Dr Bean can listen to the file.

+Upload a file under your own name, if you want to be sure Dr Bean won't make a mistake with your grade.

 # Exam

 ## Intercultural question